 The body’s response to an allergy is to absorb the outside irritant in mucus.
 This can cause you serious congestion and grief.
 A side effect of this is more pressure in your maxillary sinus area.
 That’s located under your cheekbones.
 Your back molars are also in the same area.
 They’re in close quarters.
 So, when there’s pressure built up, tooth pain is almost inevitable.

-Some allergy sufferers link their mouth misery to tooth decay, but allergies and sinus pressure are a common cause!
+Some allergy sufferers link their mouth misery to tooth decay, but the combination of allergies and sinus pressure is a common cause!
 Your dentist can tell if your toothache is simply sinus pressure or something more.

 If you have pain in your sinuses or a toothache, the worst thing to do is ignore it.
 Even though it’s “just allergies,” these problems can impact your quality of life!
 Lean forward and press your fingers against your cheekbones.
 If your pain or toothache increases, it’s probably sinus-related.